jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

   (b) the constable in charge of the Police station nearest to the court in which the order was made.

 ### 116 Right of appeal against non-association order
-For the purposes of Part 4 of the Summary Proceedings Act 1957 and Part 13 of the Crimes Act 1961, a non-association order is a sentence.
+For the purposes of Part 6 of the Criminal Procedure Act 2011, a non-association order is a sentence.

 ### 117 Commencement of period of non-association
 (1) Except as provided in subsection (2), the period of non-association specified by a non-association order commences on the day on which the order is made.